reactplay/hacktoberfest/README.md

      }
    }
    ```
-8. Once you are finished, commmit your changes.
+8. Once you are finished, commit your changes.

    ![commit](https://user-images.githubusercontent.com/53049546/193394645-6f83839e-659c-4626-9e16-199a04c06105.png)